The goal? Developing control concepts and algorithms based on swarm intelligence for traffic and transport.

 The urban mobility ecosystem is becoming increasingly complex.
 Traditional centralised traffic management is no longer effective.

 DIT4TraM stands for Distributed Intelligence and Technology for Traffic and Mobility Management.
 It offers an alternative decentralised approach, swarm intelligence, that helps local and bottom-up regulation.
-This project aims at bringing results at the level of traffic operations, mobility management, demand-supply synchronisation, and shared mobility.
+Running from September 2021 to September 2024, the project aims at bringing results at the level of traffic operations, mobility management, demand-supply synchronisation, and shared mobility.

 The paradigm employs a novel and often disruptive technologies to solve mobility issues like congestion, liveability, sustainability, and equity.
 DIT4TraM focuses on individual travellers, connected cars, smart bicycles, and intelligent traffic control systems.
 It gets these agents interacting to make road traffic safer and more efficient.